RexSteele/shinyProj/README.md

   - Click inside the text area where the program code is displayed
   - Press Ctrl + Shift + Enter

+### Uploading to Shiny Server

+To upload to a shinyapps.io server, please see the following documentation: [Shiny Apps](https://shiny.rstudio.com/articles/shinyapps.html)
 ### Buttons

-  - Shuffle All : Shuffle all player values (This is also the method to start the game currently)
+  - Extinction : Shuffle all columns to random values
-  - Mutate : Shuffles one random letter in a single column of the player values
+  - Mutate : Shuffles a single value in a single column to a random value
-  - Recombination : Shuffles a random number of contiguous columns
+  - Recombination : Shuffle a random set of contiguous columns to random values
-  - Shuffle One Selection : Option to select a specific player column, and shuffle just that column (Planned to be removed at a later date)
-  - Lock Column Selection : Option to lock a specific column(s).
-Currently only applies to the Shuffle All action
+  - Specific Mutation : Select column choice from drop-down, then click button to shuffle specific column to random value
-  - Revert : Revert player values to prior set
+  - Revert : Reverts player values to last set.
+Only preserves immediate last move, unalbe to revert mutliple times
+  - Auto-Solve : Auto-solves current values utilizing random choices based on current 'adist()' from target values

 ## Authors

 Rex Steele
+Alvaro Pérez

 ## Acknowledgments